 Out of all the technologies we know-to-be possible and that we will inevitably invent, artificial intelligence is probably the most imminent.
 We know it’s possible because humans exist.
 The human brain is a machine that takes advantage of the laws of physics.
-To be completely honest, biology is the most advanced technology on the planet and it will probably be another hundred years before our own technology reaches the complexity of biology.
+To be completely honest, biology is the most advanced technology on the planet and it will probably be another hundred years before our own technology reaches the sophistication of biology.
 Even if there is no other way to create artificial intelligence, we can always imitate biology and use the same molecular machinery.
 In all likelihood though, nanotechnology will discover other methods, methods better than biology and the human-made artificial intelligences will be a hybrid of biological mechanisms and nanotechnology.
 Eventually the line between nanotechnology and biology will get really blurry.

 In my universe, all types of AI exist.
 A sentient AI is considered the offspring of whoever created it and it does have equal rights.
 There is a population control measure called Offspring Credits.
 Each citizen gets 3 credits and each offspring; a human baby, some other genetically engineered sentient species, a sentient artificial intelligence or even a physical or digital clone; costs credits.
 If a citizen produces too many offspring, they are fined the market value of Offspring Credits.